-The best photo editors make it simple and easy to enhance your digital images with a range of advanced tools to get the most out of your creativity.
+The best photo editors provide a simple way to enhance your digital images with a range of advanced tools to get the most out of your creativity.

-Many devices now come with basic photo editing software built-in.
-Most laptops, for example, include simple, accessible tools for tweaking the contents of your picture library.
-While these are useful for quick alterations, though, the best photo editors - and even some of the best free photo editors - let you to do so much more.
+Many devices now come with basic built-in photo editing software.
+But while these are useful for quick alterations, though, the best photo editors - and even some of the best free photo editors - let you to do so much more.
 From object removal to advanced curve adjustments, the top photo editing software will let you unlock the next level in advanced image improvements.

 Ready to go beyond brightness and saturation sliders?
-We’ve tested all of the top photo editing software, to help you find exactly the right editor for your needs, budget, and experience.
+We’ve tested all of the best photo editing software, to help you find exactly the right editor for your needs, budget, and experience.

 We’ve selected these photo editors after comparing and testing them across numerous aspects, like hardware requirements, performance, toolsets, effects, RAW file processing and conversion, tethering, and affordability.
 We also looked at their pricing models and compatibility with different cameras and image formats.

-The list below features our pick of the best photo editors for every kind of user.
-Each one has been recommended because it ticks a particular box – whether because it’s great value, fantastic for a particular purpose, or simply the very best editing software you can get.
-So read to the end and you’re sure to find the perfect solution for enhancing your digital images.
+Each tool has been recommended because it ticks a particular box – whether because it’s great value, fantastic for a particular purpose, or simply the very best editing software you can get.

 The best photo editors of 2023